Hollywood darling – Tom Hanks turns 65

-When the Hollywood star fell ill with Corona last year, the world feared with Tom Hanks.
-He has long been back in front of the camera to add more successful films to his life’s work.

-New York – Tom Hanks would like to attest to a face like a canvas.
+new York – One would like to attest Tom Hanks a face like a canvas.
 Because almost any role can be successfully projected into the actor – that of Forrest Gump in the masterpiece of the same name, as a prison guard in “The Green Mile” or as a military man in the WWII epic “Saving Private Ryan”.

 Hollywood’s Max Mustermann reliably brings successful films to the cinemas even in retirement.
 On Friday, July 9th, the multi-award-winning Hanks will be 65 years old.